 The healthy food market is booming.
-However, adding a biologically active ingredient to a conventional food matrix is not a smart way to design them.
+However, adding a biologically active ingredient to a conventional food matrix is not always a smart way to proceed.
+We can do much better!

 The course is aimed at PhD candidates, postdoctoral researcher, professionals both academy and industry, that are interested in knowing how to design healthy foods for specific categories of consumers.
 An MSc level in human nutrition or food science, or alike, is requested.
 The attendants should have basic knowledge of human digestion processes and of food science and nutrition